archiejs/archiejs-docs/modules.md

 ### Complex modules

+There are times, when we would like to split our module logic into different javascript files (or maybe just have different versions of services in different files).

+When different js files export different services - we use a different format in `plugin.provides` tag (in package.json).

 #### A module with two javascript files

-A module can also have many javascript file, each file exports a service in its `setup` function.
-Notice, how `package.json` changes (ie provides becomes a hashmap of `serviceName : fileName.js` pairs).
+The provides becomes a hashmap of `serviceName : fileName.js` pairs.

 modules/theTimeModule/package.json
 ```